-8.4.26 The 2011 Census reported 402 one and two bedroom homes in the Parish.
-This is one of the smallest % in the Borough.
-It also reported that 633 homes had one person for two bedrooms and that there were 462 one person households and 404 with married couples with no children.
+8.4.25 The 2011 Census reported 402 one and two bedroom homes in the Parish.
+This is one of the smallest % in the Borough.12 It also reported that 633 homes had one person for two bedrooms and that there were 462 one person households and 404 with married couples with no children.
 About a tenth of the questionnaire respondents said that they were looking to downsize.
 There is a clear need for smaller houses and flats in the Parish and this need will grow given current demographic projections.
-Building large executive homes does not reflect the demographics of the Parish and wastes valuable land and materials.

-8.4.27 The 2011 Census also revealed that in the Parish rented housing in the private sector was only half the percentage of Stafford Borough as a whole (7.6% versus 13%).
+8.4.26 The 2011 Census also revealed that in the Parish rented housing in the private sector was only half the percentage of Stafford Borough as a whole (7.6% versus 13%).
 Social housing for rent in the Parish stayed static between 2001 and 2011 whereas Stafford Borough's increased by 13.7%.